thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 This section describes the discovery mechanism for the agent directory.

-The reference for discovery is an HTTPS URL whose host component is a FQDN.
+The reference for discovery is a URL.
+It SHOULD be an HTTPS URL.
 It SHOULD provide a directory hosted on the well known registered in Section 4 of {{DIRECTORY}}.

 Example: